Is it time to review your managed network security solutions strategy?

 Network Security Administration Upgrade

 The role of the Network Security Administrator (NSA) is to ensure compliance with company cybersecurity policies.
 The NSA also is responsible to ensure the relevancy of the company’s security protection programs.
-However, this does not mean that the NSA is solely responsible for implementing network security in all departments.
-The trend is for the NSA to oversee policy and provide operational support to personnel responsible for implementing network security services in each department.
+However, this does not mean that the NSA is solely responsible for implementing managed network security solutions in all departments.
+The trend is for the NSA to oversee policy and provide operational support to personnel responsible for implementing managed network security solutions services in each department.
 The primary goals of this organizational structure are to unify security administration across the company and to promote department ownership of security performance.

 You can fill the NSA role with company staff or you can use a managed service provider.